kiran-akella/awx-operator-K8/Volumes/Readme.md

-# This directory is created to trobleshoot issues caused by volumes in awx-operator application deployment in kubernetes.
+# This directory is created to help beginners to understand the importance of volume in awx-operator application deployment in kubernetes.

 # Introduction

 Managing storage is a distinct problem from managing compute instances.
 The PersistentVolume subsystem provides an API for users and administrators that abstracts details of how storage is provided from how it is consumed.
-To do this,kubernetes introduce two new API resources: PersistentVolume and PersistentVolumeClaim.
+To do this,kubernetes introduced two new API resources: PersistentVolume and PersistentVolumeClaim.

 A **Kubernetes StorageClass** is a Kubernetes storage mechanism that lets you dynamically provision persistent volumes (PV) in a Kubernetes cluster